adobe/spectrum-css/.changeset/proud-schools-reply.md

 #### S2 migration swatchgroup

-This migrates the `rating` component to S2.
+This migrates the `swatch` and `swatchgroup` components to S2.
 Custom properties have been remapped and added per the design specification.

 An `Add Swatch` variant has been added with the required color tokens and the specified add UI icon.